-- City or County governments - Public and private nonprofit organizations (501(c)3) - Section 301(d) small business investment companies - Local development corporations - Private for-profit organizations may implement certain economic development and microenterprise activities and develop housing under specific circumstances. - Faith based organizations - · Additionally, applicants must: - Demonstrate an active governing body or board of directors with skills and experience to provide leadership and direction to the agency. - Demonstrate the legal, financial, and programmatic ability to administer the proposed program/project; and, - Meet the County/City requirements for contracting agencies such as insurance requirements, audit and financial requirements.
+- City or County governments - Public and private nonprofit organizations (501(c)3) - Section 301(d) small business investment companies - Local development corporations - Private for-profit organizations may implement certain economic development and microenterprise activities and develop housing under specific circumstances. - Faith based organizations

+Additionally, applicants must:

+- Demonstrate an active governing body or board of directors with skills and experience to provide leadership and direction to the agency. - Demonstrate the legal, financial, and programmatic ability to administer the proposed program/project; and, - Meet the County/City requirements for contracting agencies such as: - o insurance requirements, - o annual audit - able to obtain a Unique Entity ID and register with federal System for Award Management (SAM.com), and - o financial policies and procedures which comply with federal requirements.